Audi Q6 e-Tron (2025) review: plain clothes hide radical underpinnings

 Notice how twin 11.9in and 14.5in digital screens are integrated into a curved dashboard display, for a cocooning look and easy access to data galore.
 If anything, there’s too much information: I counted 21 different data points on the driver’s display alone, when all I wanted to know was which regen braking mode I was in.
 Such is modern life – and that’s before we even mention the optional 10.9in third screen in front of the passenger…

-I wasn’t a fan of the haptic sliders on the steering wheel; along with the ‘virtual’ buttons on the driver’s door panel, I miss the simplicity of the physical switchgear that Audi used to do so well.
-Maybe it’s a generational thing, but I find real buttons quicker and safer to use on the fly than multi-function controls.
+The haptic sliders on the steering wheel; along with the ‘virtual’ buttons on the driver’s door panel, are both a backwards step and I miss the simplicity of the physical switchgear that Audi used to do so well.
+The Q6’s cabin certainly looks better than those of last-gen Audis, but it’s now harder to use.

 Before you buy (specs and trims)

-The Q6 may not revolutionise the electric family SUV, but it certainly underlines Audi’s ambition.
+The Q6 may not revolutionise the electric SUV class, but it certainly underlines Audi’s ambition.
 Expect more incremental designs, longer battery range and more swollen RRPs before we start seeing smaller, lighter and – hopefully – more radical electric Audis in future.

 Specs